- Start date:

 - Pitch training

 - Creating classic and alternative sales and distribution strategies

-The workshop is designed for producers, investors, financiers, directors and film students, or anyone interested in entering the filmmaking business in the area of production.
+The workshop is designed for producers, investors, financiers, directors and filmmakers, interested in entering the filmmaking business in the area of production.
 Participants must be based in Qatar or the MENA region.
 A total of eight to ten participants will be selected for the workshop.

-- Candidates must have a short or feature-length project in development with a director/screenwriter associated to the project
+- Candidates must have a feature-length project in development, production or post production with a director/screenwriter associated to the project

 - The director/screenwriter will be able to partake in some aspects of the programme